josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 ### LSTM

 The target variable's seasonality and time-based nature points to a LSTM network as well suited.
+The network was implemented using 5 sequences per batch and 70% of data used for testing.
 Strong results were found when applying a standard implementation of this type of model: loss of 0.00509 over 3,000 epochs with lr of 0.03

 ![pic1](images/lstm_output_2.png)

+**Fig. n** - *Performance of LSTM Network - Standard Implementation*

 ### LSTM, Rolling Window